Returns municipalities of Spain sf POLYGON` at a specified scale.

 The years available are:

-When calling a superior level (Province, Autonomous Community or NUTS1) , all the municipalities of that level would be added.
+When calling a higher level (Province, Autonomous Community or NUTS1), all the municipalities of that level would be added.

 About caching